-Transit Standards is a collection of tools, resources, and examples to streamline the public transit customer experience, compiled by Stewart Mader.
-It contains over 30 brand and graphic standards systems from transit agencies around the world, as well as dozens of articles, examples, and case studies on branding & identity, customer experience & wayfinding, and digital & social media.
-Submissions welcome!
+Transit Standards contains more than 30 transit agency graphics standards manuals from around the world, as well as dozens of articles, examples, and case studies on branding & identity, customer experience & wayfinding, and digital & social media, compiled by Stewart Mader.

 - AC Transit (Oakland/East Bay) – Corporate Style Guide 📄